 CAMRA Ipswich & East Suffolk branch.last updated 18/09/2017

-Originally a liquor store owned by James Diaper from about 1839.
+The Blue Posts was originally a liquor store owned by James Diaper, from about 1839.
 In 1861 it was sold to Thomas & Jubal Raffe who were journeymen millers and corn merchants.
 In 1878 the trustees for Thomas Raffe's estate applied for an on-license and then sold the premises to Alexander Clutterbuck (Stowmarket Brewery).
 In 1882 it was acquired by Edward Greene.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (detailed information from Neil Langridge - and also Brian Southgate - see their book "Stowmarket, Combs and Stowupland Pubs" published by Polstead Press in 2009)